Introduction

 reconfiguring the behavior of the proxies.

-is first installed, running rustc
+So when rustup is first installed, running rustc will run the proxy in

-, which in turn will run the stable compiler.
+$HOME/.cargo/bin/rustc, which in turn will run the stable compiler.
 If you

-later change the default toolchain to nightly with rustup default nightly
+later change the default toolchain to nightly with rustup default nightly,

-then that same proxy will run the nightly
+then that same proxy will run the nightly compiler instead.

 This is similar to Ruby's rbenv, Python's pyenv, or Node's nvm.